 To ensure the program’s sustainability, we established an endowment to support the activities of the Foundation.
 Today QHSF has grown to become the largest private sector funded scholarship program in Egypt.
 Despite economic and political challenges, every year since 2007 QHSF has been giving 15-20 of Egypt’s brightest students the chance to pursue graduate studies abroad at leading global universities in the U.S. and Europe on the condition that they return to work in Egypt after the completion of their studies.
 By providing youth from cities in 15 governorates throughout Egypt with opportunities we are enabling them to make a positive impact on the economic and social well-being of the country.
 During their time abroad, scholarship recipients gain critical thinking skills, professional qualifications, and international connections that equip them to make a pivotal impact when they return to Egypt.

-Since 2007, we have provided more than 195 students across 12 scholarship rounds with the opportunity to pursue masters and doctoral degrees at top universities across the world including Harvard, Stanford, Oxford, Cambridge, Columbia and Wharton to name a few.
-Recognizing the crucial link between diversity and innovation, we have sought out talented young men and women from 14 different provinces across the country.
+Since 2007, we have provided more nearly 200 students across 14 scholarship rounds with the opportunity to pursue masters and doctoral degrees at top universities across the world including Harvard, Stanford, Oxford, Cambridge, Columbia and Wharton to name a few.
+Recognizing the crucial link between diversity and innovation, we have sought out talented young men and women from 15 different provinces across the country.
 Our students have a diverse array of passions and have pursued degrees in fields ranging from filmmaking, anthropology, and art to law, business, engineering, and medicine.